THE UNRAVELLING

 Your Next Step

-Reiki became one of the most powerful supports in my own healing — not because it erased what I’d been through, but because it helped my body release what it had been holding for years.
+Reiki became one of the most powerful supports in my healing — not because it erased what I’d been through, but because it helped my body release what it had been holding for years.

 The heaviness.
 The tension.
 The emotions I carried quietly.